adafia/swift-pizza/README.md

 Pizza Delivery App

 ## Features
 1. New users can be created, their information can be edited, and they can be deleted.
-Sample user object
+   Sample user object:
 ```
         {
             "firstName": "string",